 Poor leakage.
-Due to their open-back design, the HD 518 leak a lot of sound throughout a broad range of frequencies.
+Due to their open-back design, the Sennheiser HD 518 leak a lot of sound throughout a broad range of frequencies.
 The significant portion of the leakage is spread between 300Hz and 20KHz which makes the leaked sound quite audible to the people around you.

 - 100% SpNR